MatPiq/micropy/README.md

-Implementation of estimators taught in AØKA08084U Advanced Microeconometrics at University of Copenhagen.
+Implementation of estimators taught in AØKA08084U Advanced Microeconometrics at University of Copenhagen, see: https://kurser.ku.dk/course/a%c3%98ka08084u/2021-2022.
+Most of the code is reused from exercise classes but some functionality has been added and I have restructuring to follow an object oriented approach.

 Each estimator is a class and is structured as:

-1. Linear models
+1. Linear panel models
-    1. OLS
+    1. POLS
     2. Fixed Effects
     3. First Difference
     4. Random Effects